Yaseenshaik17/prime-number-or-composite-number/README.md

 if str(i) in prime: #to check number in prime numbers string print(" is a prime number".format(int(i))) continue

 if str(i) in composite: # to check number in composite numbers string print("{} is a composite number".format(int(i)))
+# By this we can find the composite or prime number in a range